a-rey/CISCO_configs/README.md

   - Default is 30 seconds for Serial interfaces
 - Dead timer: `Router(config-if)#ip ospf dead-interval <seconds>`
   - Default is 4 * hello timer value
+  - Changing the hello timer will **automatically** change the dead timer to 4x the value set

 ### Cost